-Marjorie Hee is showing her watercolors at the Library of Hawaii Sept.
-1-19 in Honolulu.
+Marjorie Hee is showing her watercolors at the Library of Hawaii September 21.

 They are done in the difficult wet wash technique and deep-rooted in Oriental culture.

-Her subject-matter ranges from the majestic-a panoramic view of Punchbowl and one of Kaneohe Bay-to the minute-the dried squids, ginger jars, packets of herbs, observed through the windows of a Chinatown grocery store.
+Her subject-matter ranges from the majestic-a panoramic view of Punchbowl and one of Kaneohe Bay-to minute-the dried squids, ginger jars, packets of herbs, observed through the windows of a Chinatown grocery store.